Dragos-U/Ema/README.md

 	!
 Important !

-	Make sure that you have (if not -> create) the following file : main/resources/application.properties
+	Make sure that you have (if not -> create) the following file: main/resources/application.properties
-	This file shall contain the DB credentials and the keys for  SendGrid API (see https://sendgrid.com/ )
+	This file shall contain the DB credentials and the keys for  SendGrid API (see https://sendgrid.com/)

 	spring.datasource.url = jdbc:postgresql://localhost:5432/YOURDATABASE
 	spring.datasource.username=YOUR_USERNAME